Current Staff Vacancies

 To take full responsibility for the Nursery in the absence of the Headteacher during school holidays.

-To organise the key person system and to effectively supervise staff
+To ensure the maintenance of an effective key person system and supervision of staff

 To deliver staff appraisals for senior team and enable the effective delivery of appraisals across the setting